-Best Lithium Stocks Worth Looking On ASX For Your Next Investment
+Best Lithium Stocks ASX For Your Next Investment

 October is often referred to as the “crash” month.
-Will history repeat for the ASX 200?
+Will history repeat for the lithium stocks ASX chart?
 Well, the great crashes of 1929, 1987 and 2007 all happened in October.
 Already, stock markets have looked nervous the past few weeks.

 The ASX 200 has sunk by 5.5% since its mid-August peak.
 Although, we could anticipate this correction as the market has been nervous after not seeing any pullback since the COVID-19 crash in March 2020.
 We think that investors should not be too worried.
 Hence, September broke an 11-month winning streak for the ASX 200.
 Therefore, a correction is a healthy thing.
 Thus, it can help to readjust and recalibrate asset valuations that may have become unsustainably high.
 For investors, corrections can provide the opportunity to take advantage of discounted stocks.

-Our List of Lithium Shares That Performed Well Last Month
+Our List of Lithium Stocks That Performed Well Last Month

-The price of lithium continued to rage higher during the first quarter of FY22 sending ASX lithium shares skyward.
+The price of lithium continued to rage higher during the first quarter of FY22 sending lithium stocks ASX skyward.
 Here are three lithium stocks you might add to your portfolio:

 Orocobre Limited (ASX: ORE)

-Orocobre is one interesting stock in the resource sector.
+Orocobre is one interesting share in the lithium stocks ASX sector.
 It is an Australian mineral resources company based in Brisbane.
 ORE is a global supplier of lithium carbonate and boron.
 They have resources predominantly located in Argentina.

 Orocobre has a solid partnership with the trading arm of Toyota.
 ORE has built the first commercial, brine-based lithium operation in ~20 years.
 The firm mainly produces and sells lithium to various industries.
 What we also like about this company is that it is one of the biggest and lowest-cost lithium producers in the world.